automenta/mb7/doc/README.vsn.md

   `"#project: launch"`, and it’s instantly part of the shared vocabulary.
 - **Design Choice:** A user-extensible Ontology.
     - **Reason:** People need tools that speak their language.
 In 2025, we saw users craving personalization—why force `"task"` when `"mission"` fits their vibe?
-A living Ontology keeps SemanticScribe adaptable and consistent, empowering users to shape it while ensuring tags mean the same thing to everyone.
+A living Ontology keeps Netention adaptable and consistent, empowering users to shape it while ensuring tags mean the same thing to everyone.

 ### Semantic Matching: The Web of Insight

 - **What It Is Today:** Semantic matching is the magic that connects NObjects.
-Tag something `#match: "travel plans"`, and SemanticScribe scans locally and across the network, surfacing NObjects with related tags or text—like a trip itinerary tagged `#travel` or a friend’s `#destination` post.
+Tag something `#match: "travel plans"`, and Netention scans locally and across the network, surfacing NObjects with related tags or text—like a trip itinerary tagged `#travel` or a friend’s `#destination` post.
 - **How It Feels:** You’re planning a trip, tag it `#match: "Europe"`, and up pop suggestions: a friend’s Paris note, a public packing list, even your old `#memory: Eiffel Tower`.
 It’s like the app reads your mind.